 If staying at your workplace is unbearable, you might also consider resigning from your job.
 However, even if you are extremely unhappy at work, it is important to resign gracefully and professionally.
-You never know when you will need a recommendation or a letter of reference from your boss, and a graceful exit will help you get a positive review.
+You never know when you will need a recommendation or a letter of reference from your boss, and a professional exit will help you get a positive review.

 Hostility and the Job Interview